 A more helpful way to think about design partners is as trusted product testers who will assist you in filling in the missing gaps in your offering.
 As a founder, It's crucial to be insightful (but not arrogant) about the product you're building.
 You don’t need to have the product 100% figured out initially, but there should be conviction around the product specifics you believe address a well-defined customer pain.

 Looking at the curve above, as you target your ideal design partners, you don’t want someone in the middle of the pack and you don’t want prospects at the tail end (the laggards).
 Why?
+Because need design partners who:

 As a startup, you likely have enough money to last months (not years) and your ONE advantage as a resource-constrained (starved!) organization is your ability to move FAST.
 You can only benefit from that advantage if you have a feedback cycle that is also FAST.

-The ideal design partner for a Seed Stage founder is a business that's willing to take chances with new technologies and solutions because they need an edge to compete and win.
+The ideal design partner is a business that's willing to take chances with new technologies and solutions because they need an edge to compete and win.
 They themselves need to move fast in order to succeed.
 I’ve seen many Fortune 1000 companies tell founders they “are desperate” to solve a particular problem, but when pushed regarding when they must have it solved, they speak in “quarters and years” vs. “weeks and days.”
 Every day counts for a startup, and as a founder, you need design partners who are calibrated along the same timeframe as it relates to the definition of urgency.

-As a Seed Stage founder of a venture-backed company, you aspire to build a solution that is needed by a large addressable market — eventually.
+You want to build a solution that is needed by a large addressable market — eventually.
 Your revenue (the ultimate measure of all businesses) will ultimately be a function of how many people find value in what you are building and what they will pay you for it.
 Go back to thinking about a normal distribution curve — the design partners you aspire to have represent where the mass market will be 18–36 months from now.
 These are customers two to three standard deviations ahead of the mass market when it comes to their appetite for embracing new solutions.
 As a founder, you want to work closely with those early adopters and forward thinkers to perfect your product so it will be polished and ready when the majority shows up, realizing they are in pain and looking at the forward-thinking organizations (that they typically copy) for the answer.

 Too often, we’ve seen founders succumb to the siren song of working with design partners who are in the majority (or worse, the laggards) because of the attraction of the dollars they can secure today.
 In our experience, this almost always leads to a “win the battle, lose the war” outcome.
 Small companies can get overwhelmed by “whales” as they request feature after feature to make the product successful.
 Meanwhile, the market keeps moving and founders end up with a chunk of revenue but a product that is only a good fit for laggards as the rest of the market has started to embrace the next new thing.